 - Signs at all Access facilities encourage office staff to stay six feet apart, and most office staff are teleworking.

-During this time, late cancellations without penalty are allowed.
+late cancellations without penalty are allowed.
+[Editor’s note: As of 8/1/2020, penalties will be reinstated for late cancellations.]
 If you need to cancel a scheduled trip, please reach out to Access as soon as possible.
 In accordance with Public Health – Seattle & King County guidance, we ask that all customers stay home and only travel if necessary.

 Does Access transport passengers with COVID-19?